-As far as the Company is aware, neither the Management Company nor any of its associates is or will become entitled to receive any part of any brokerage charged to the Sub-Funds or any part of any fees, allowances or benefits received on purchases charged to the Sub-Funds.
+As far as the Company is aware, neither the Management Company nor any of its associates is or will become entitled to receive any part of any brokerage charged to the Sub-Fund or any part of any fees, allowances or benefits received on purchases charged to the Sub-Fund.

-Please refer to Appendix 1 for a non-exhaustive list of the Singapore-recognised collective investment schemes managed by the Management Company and/or, where applicable, the Investment Managers or the Sub-Portfolio Managers as of the date of this Singapore Prospectus.
+Please refer to Appendix 1 for a non-exhaustive list of the Singapore-recognised collective investment schemes managed by the Management Company and/or, where applicable, the Investment Manager or the Sub-Portfolio Managers as of the date of registration of this Singapore Prospectus.